Skip to content

 Last updated: August 22, 2025.

 Yagi‑Uda antennas deliver excellent forward gain (≈6–13 dBi, element‑count dependent) and narrow E‑plane beamwidths (≈30°–60°).
-Yet in real‑world HF/VHF stations they’re often superb common‑mode (CM) pickup systems unless you actively suppress CM currents.
-Uncontrolled CM turns the feedline, boom hardware, and mast into unintended sensors and radiators—raising the noise floor, warping patterns, and killing F/B where it matters most.
+Yet in real‑world HF/VHF stations they can also become very effective common‑mode (CM) pickup systems unless CM currents are controlled.
+Uncontrolled CM can turn the feedline, boom hardware, and mast into unintended sensors and radiators—raising the local noise pickup, warping patterns, and reducing F/B where it matters most.

 Related reading